-On top of your deposit, there are many fees and costs associated with getting a mortgage, including solicitor fees, arrangement fees, house surveys and stamp duty.
+On top of your deposit and mortgage, there are many fees and costs associated with buying a house, including solicitor fees, arrangement fees, house surveys and stamp duty.
 You can work out the total amount by adding up all of the costs of buying a home, listed in our guide.

 With a repayment mortgage, each monthly payment pays off some of the capital (the loan itself) and some of the interest applied.